X-astro/django-web-crawler/readme.md

-# Project Title
+# Web Crawler

-A brief description of what this project does and why it exists.
-For example: *This project is a simple web application that demonstrates input processing and displays results dynamically.*
+This is a simple web app that counts the most commonly used words and their frequencies for a given URL.

 ---